Claims & Litigation Management - Breakfast and Welcome

 Insurance Coverage - Session 4 - Get Outta My Dreams, Get Into My Car: And Other Insurance Coverage Considerations for Ride-Sharing and Delivery Drivers

 Michael L. Young, HeplerBroom LLC

 This roundtable will discuss the applicability of the Public or Livery Conveyance Exclusion in automobile policies to the use of a vehicle for popular ride-sharing and delivery companies, such as Uber, Lyft, Door Dash, Uber Eats, Grub Hub, etc. The discussion will include the ways in which courts across the country have interpreted the exclusion, and the factors leading to the enforcement of, or the courts’ refusal to enforce, the exclusion under various sets of facts.
 Presenters will provide guidance about the coverage investigation of a claim involving the use of a vehicle for ride-sharing or delivery purposes, and the factors a court may require in order to find that the carrier substantiated the claim that coverage is excluded.
 Learn of the various state’s statutory schemes regarding the operation of such services in the state, and the ways in which those statutes may be used to assist the carrier in its investigation of the claim.Back to top

-Insurance Coverage - Contact to Contract: Claims, Coverage, and Conciliation
+Insurance Coverage - Session 5 - Contact to Contract: Claims, Coverage, and Conciliation

 Bert Dizon, Gallagher Bassett Services, Inc.